- Why has the European Commission launched the European Green Capital Award?

 Their green vision was translated into a joint Memorandum of Understanding establishing an award to reward cities that are leading the way with environmentally friendly urban living.

-President Barroso also wrote to the Mayor of Tallinn supporting the Green Capital initiative.
+President Barroso also wrote to the Mayor of Tallinn in support of the Green Capital initiative.

-The establishment of this award is becoming increasingly relevant since Europe is now an essentially urban society, with three out of four Europeans living in towns and cities and recent developments in European Policy, such as the 7th Environmental Action Programme (EAP).
+The establishment of this award is becoming increasingly relevant since Europe is now an essentially urban society, with two out of three Europeans living in towns and cities and recent developments in European Policy, such as the 7th Environmental Action Programme (EAP).

 Most of the environmental challenges facing our society originate from urban areas but it is also these urban areas that bring together the commitment and innovation needed to resolve them.
 The European Green Capital Award aims to promote and reward these efforts.